 5. How to Claim

-- Ensure your bank details are up to date with Medicare so rebates can be processed back into your account.
+Make sure your bank details are current with Medicare so that rebates can be processed back into your account.

-- Private Health Insurance: Rebates may be available depending on your fund and level of cover.
-Please contact your health fund directly to confirm.
+Private Health Insurance: Rebates may be available depending on your fund and level of cover.
+Please reach out to your health fund directly to verify.

 Important: Rebates are subject to Medicare rules and updates.